kyma-project/test-infra/cmd/image-builder/README.md

               name: kaniko-build-config
 ```

-It builds the `buildkit-image-builder` image using the image-builder ADO backend.
+It builds the `buildkit-image-builder` image using the `image-builder` ADO backend.
 It uses the Dockerfile from the `cmd/image-builder/images/buildkit/Dockerfile` path and the config from the `kaniko-build-config` ConfigMap.
-Because it's a presubmit ProwJob it does not sign the image.
+Because it's a presubmit ProwJob, it does not sign the image.
 Signing images is supported only in postsubmit ProwJobs.

 ## Configuration